Dave Cockrum: Marvel and the X-Men

 Cockrum's penciled interiors on those first few issues of the "new" X-Men were dark and appealingly dramatic...Cockrum gave those first few issues of X-Men a sumptuous, late-'70s cinema style that separated the book from the rest of Marvel's line, and superhero comics in general.
 Reading those X-Men comics felt like sneaking into a movie starring Sean Connery or Sigourney Weaver, not simply like flipping on the television.
 Uncanny X-Men really felt new and different, almost right away, and Cockrum's art was a tremendous part of that.

 In 1979, Dave Cockrum designed Black Cat for writer Marv Wolfman.
 Cockrum quit his staff job at Marvel in 1979 and his angry resignation letter was printed without his permission in Iron Man #127 (October 1979) but he continued to work for Marvel as a freelancer.
 Cockrum was Marvel's primary cover artist during this period, and also penciled or inked a number of other titles for DC during this time.
 Although not a regular artist on the series, he re-designed the costume for Ms. Marvel.
 When John Byrne left the X-Men in 1981, Cockrum returned to the title with issue #145 but left again with issue #164 (Dec.
 1982) to work on The Futurians.

-He returned to the X-Universe in 1985 with a four-part Nightcrawler limited series that he wrote as well, a two-part Starjammers limited series in 1990 and an X-Men short story for Marvel Holiday Special #1 in 1991.
-Two unpublished fill-in issues that Cockrum pencilled in the early 1990s for X-Men and New Mutants respectively were released together posthumously as the one-shot X-Men: Odd Men Out in 2008.
+He returned to the X-Universe in 1985 with a four-part Nightcrawler limited series that he wrote and inked as well and his wife Paty Cockrum (credited as just "Paty") colored, a two-part Starjammers limited series in 1990 and an X-Men short story for Marvel Holiday Special #1 in 1991.
+Two unpublished fill-in issues that Cockrum pencilled in the early 1990s for X-Men and New Mutants were released together posthumously as the one-shot X-Men: Odd Men Out in 2008.